systelab/multitenant/README.md

 mvn clean install
 ```

+for each service.

 ## API

-You will find the swagger UI at http://localhost:9090/swagger-ui.html
+You will find the swagger UI at http://localhost:9090/swagger

 First generate a token by connection to AWS Cognito.
 After that authorize Swagger by copying the bearer.

 ## Docker

-### Running Postgres as a Docker image
+### Running Postgres and Redis as a Docker image

 docker run --name db -p 5432:5432 -e POSTGRES_DB=multitenant -e POSTGRES_USER=multitenant -e POSTGRES_PASSWORD=multitenant -d postgres